tnordloh/testing_your_legacy/README.md

 end
 ```

 then change our old test to match, so we can see that visit_home works correctly.
 Tests testing tests, cats and dogs living together, mass hysteria!
-But hey, it lets us call 'visit_home' whenever we want.
+But hey, it lets us call 'visit_home', and have confidence that it works, before we embed it in another test.

 rewritten test from example 1: